Kia's Rio5 hatchback competes with other small hatchbacks, including the Chevrolet Aveo5, Honda Fit and Toyota Yaris.

-Under the Hood The Rio5's 1.6-liter four-cylinder develops 110 horsepower and 107 pounds-feet of torque.
+The Rio5's 1.6-liter four-cylinder develops 110 horsepower and 107 pounds-feet of torque.
 Either a four-speed automatic or five-speed manual transmission can be installed.

-Safety Seat-mounted side-impact airbags, side curtain airbags and front seat belt pretensioners are standard.
+Seat-mounted side-impact airbags, side curtain airbags and front seat belt pretensioners are standard.
 Antilock brakes are optional.

-Driving Impressions The Rio5's handling capabilities exceed expectations; it maneuvers eagerly through urban or rural environments, and its body rolls less than anticipated.
+The Rio5's handling capabilities exceed expectations; it maneuvers eagerly through urban or rural environments, and its body rolls less than anticipated.

 Backseat space isn't too appealing.
 Legroom even in the outer positions is marginal if the front seat is moved appreciably rearward.
 In addition, the hard rear seatback reclines too much for true comfort.
 Still, headroom is passable and foot space is adequate.
 Climbing into the backseat isn't very difficult.